BIDData/datascience/lab3/refine-and-eda.md

     tar zxvf google-refine-2.5-r2407.tar.gz
     ./google-refine-2.5-r2407/refine

-This whole process will take a few minutes,
+This whole process will take a few minutes.

 Once that's done, you can open your web browser and navigate to http://127.0.0.1:3333/ to access the tool.